Water Law Attorneys

 Water is relatively scarce, yet it is essential to the functioning of just about every aspect of human life and modern society.
-In the U.S., federal and state governments regulate water resources, resulting in a complex system that often governs competing interests.
+In the United States, federal and state governments regulate water resources, resulting in a complex system that often governs competing interests.
 Water law attorneys handle everything from rights and permitting to regulatory compliance and litigation.

 Water Rights and Permitting

 In addition to less precipitation for crops and aquifer replenishment, long-lasting droughts also lead to diminished snowpack and higher rates of evaporation of surface water, all of which constrain water supply.
-Continued drought increases the likelihood for water rights issues to arise.
+Continued drought increases the likelihood of water rights issues to arise.
 State water laws regulate access to freshwater sources.

 Water Rights Laws

 Most Western states adhere to the prior appropriations doctrine to regulate surface water rights and permitting.
-Groundwater regulation varies among states between prior appropriation, correlative rights and reasonable use rules.
+Groundwater regulation varies among states between prior appropriation, correlative rights, and reasonable use rules.